throwaway1973/fcop/COC.md

     * **Judgmental Communication**.
 Someone has _communicated judgmentally_ about them, their beliefs, their ideas, their religion, their morals, their values, or things they own or use; or someone has done so about a group to which they belong to.
     * **Breaches of Privacy**.
 Someone has violated their privacy.
  * **Violator**.
 We define _violator_ as someone who has broken the terms and conditions of FCOP.
  * **We**.
-We define "we" to be those who have the actual or legal ability to impose FCOP-prescribed penalties on _violators_ within the physical or virtual boundaries of the _community_.
+We define _we_ to be those who have the actual or legal ability to impose FCOP-prescribed penalties on _violators_ within the physical or virtual boundaries of the _community_.